 – Ralph Waldo Emerson

-Recently, we a group of ladies had gathered for one such activity for reading and understanding of an ‘auspicious book’.
-There I met my friend carrying a small bag stuffed with big heavy books.
-By heavy, I means books of more than 500 pages.
+Recently, we a group of ladies had gathered for one such activity to read and understand an ‘auspicious book’.
+I met my friend carrying a small bag stuffed with big heavy books.
+By heavy, I mean books of more than 500 pages.
 ‘What is this Zain’?
-I asked. ‘‘small bag, big books’’ she replied with a smile.
+I asked. ‘‘small bag, big books,’’ she replied with a smile.

 Yes, I thought to myself thinking.
 Aren’t our brains like this?
-The size of our brain is small compared to our body.
+Of course, the size of our brain is small compared to our body.
 But think of the knowledge it contains.

-The habit of reading books can save us as well as change us in a long way.
+The habit of reading books can save us and change us in a long way.
 Reading books can bring about a positive change in us.
-There are umpteen libraries, but parents and teachers put in an extra effort to make the young ones read, to instill the habit of reading in them.
+There are umpteen libraries, but parents and teachers put in an extra effort to make the young ones read, to instil the habit of reading in them.
 But sadly, the present generation seems to be moving away from books.
-They are more impressed by technology and in surfing the Net.
+They are more impressed by the technology and in surfing the Net.
 Reading is almost forgotten.

 The pleasure of holding a book, the smell of pages while reading, getting totally engrossed and travelling miles while being seated at home, well words cannot explain that feeling.
 Newspapers and magazines have become e-versions.
-Books are stored in devices though I agree in a way it’s good for the environment as papers are saved.
+Books are stored in devices though I agree that it’s good for the environment as papers are saved.

-Reading allow us a greater width and depth of experience that we simply cannot have in our own lifes.
+Reading allow us a greater width and depth of experience that we simply cannot have in our own lives.

-But I am sure there are still book lovers out there, who prefer to read and save those books filling their cupboards with varieties of books, and adding to their collections.
-I have also witnessed people who just love to collect books but hardly open and read them.
+But I am sure there are still book lovers out there who prefer to read and save those books, fill their cupboards with varieties of books, and add to their collections.
+But, on the other hand, I have also witnessed people who just love to collect books but hardly open and read them.

 “Reading is a discount ticket to everywhere.” – Mary Schmich

-Surely, reading has many benefits.
-It strengthens memory, reduce stress, improves empathy, expands vocabulary, and makes you wiser, smarter and probably more useful.
+Indeed, reading has many benefits.
+It strengthens memory, reduces stress, improves empathy, expands vocabulary, and makes you wiser, more intelligent and probably more helpful.
 Books introduce you to libraries, to silence, to magic.
 It changes your subconscious mind.
 Its bring positivity, productivity and the ability to become better at everything.
-It can take you to places, through imagination or either for education, conferences or for work.
-You, can never be alone if you inculcate the habit of reading, because a book can be your companion.
+It can take you to places, through imagination or for education, conferences, or work.
+You can never be alone if you inculcate the habit of reading because a book can be your companion.

-Lastly without any offend to non-readers, as it’s a personal choice, I can say reading help you to ‘embrace your emotional self’ and connect with your inner self.
+Lastly, without offending non-readers, as it’s a personal choice, I can say reading help you to ‘embrace your emotional self and connect with your inner self.

 But I couldn’t learn it fluently for some reason.
-A major reason for this was the dominance of English and how things are easily done in English.
+A significant reason for this was the dominance of English and how things are quickly done in English.
 After settling down here in UAE, I always had this question in mind: How many people are here as expatriates?
-And how many have put in effort to learn this local language?
+And how many have put in the effort to learn this local language?
 Learning Arabic could be the first step in accepting the UAE wholeheartedly.
-It can also bebeneficial in many ways.
+It can also be beneficial in many ways.

 I had the opportunity to do many things and learn new activities.
-So, I thoughtof giving the language a try and joined a summer camp to learn Arabic as I personally knew the tutor Aunt Nafisa.
-She is from yemen having the fluency of language with deep understanding.
+So, I thought of giving the language a try and joining a summer camp to learn Arabic as I knew the tutor, Aunt Nafisa.
+She is from Yemen having fluency in language with deep understanding.
 She is an inspirational soul, seen always motivating others.

-Nearing to age of 40 when I went for my first class, to my complete surprise I saw we were only six students in room.
-There were two women my age, a young boy who was seven, and two other boys, both years old.
+Nearing the age of 40, when I went for my first class, I saw we were only six students in the room, to my complete surprise.
+There were two women my age, a young boy who was seven and two other boys, both years old.
 I didn’t know that Arabic was one of the top ten most widely spoken languages in the world.

-We started with basic greetings like “marhaban” means hello; “kaifa haluka” which means ‘how are you’ and more.
-We studied the history of Arabic, on the first day they taught us about the Arabic language and its origins.
-And then we started understanding grammer – verbs, nouns and plurals.
-Two more people joined us and we were now a class of eight.
-With lots fun and learning, our Arabic camp cameto an end.
+We started with basic greetings like “Marhaba”, which means hello, “kaifa haluka”, which means ‘how are you and more.
+Then, we studied the history of Arabic.
+They taught us about the Arabic language and its origins on the first day.
+And then, we started understanding grammar – verbs, nouns and plurals.
+Two more people joined us, and we were now a class of eight.
+With lots of fun and learning, our Arabic camp ended.
 We did receive a certificate, which left me with a lot of pride.
-I was happy I thought out of box and did something that inspired my daughter, my community, and me.
+I was happy I thought out of the box and did something that inspired my daughter, my community, and me.
 It made me want to continue what I started, no matter how much time it demands.
-I am sure this small step would take me to a long way.
+I am sure this small step would take me a long way.
 I have personally decided I will continue learning Arabic.
 It will help me master a new language and add to my skill set.
-I request people living in the countryto learn the language and give it some thought.
+I request that people living in the country know the language and give it some thought.
 It will be our way of paying respect to the UAE.

-We all have interesting hobbies.
-Some convert their hobbies into successful career while many others get busy in their respective lives, forgetting they ever had any hobby.
-Maintaining our hobbies is important because they act as great stressed buster.
+We all have exciting hobbies.
+Some convert their hobbies into successful careers while others get busy in their respective lives, forgetting they had any hobby.
+Maintaining our hobbies is crucial because they act as significantly stressed busters.
 They relax our mind and body.
 The heart feels at peace.
 Our everyday life has become so fast and robotic.
-It’sdifficult to spare time these days for hobbies and creativity.
+It is difficult to spare time these days for hobbies and creativity.

 Moreover, the digital world has eaten into our free time.
-I have seen people in the past enjoying hobbies like painting, listening to music, pottery, sharing jokes, reading and more.
+I have seen people enjoying hobbies like painting, listening to music, pottery, sharing jokes, reading and more.
 The human touch was present.

 Sadly, that has now changed.
 Advanced gadgets have taken away small everyday joys.
-We need to work on our forgotten hobbies.
+Instead, we need to work on our forgotten hobbies.
 Live a simple but happier life by creativity.

 I believe that hobbies should be enhanced and encouraged.
-If a child likes to paint, he could become a famous painter of the future.
-Same with story writing can be a best seller writer.
+If a child likes to paint, he could become a famous future painter.
+Same with story writing can be a best-seller writer.
 We can’t crush these desires.

 I always loved listening to music, reading novels and penning down my thought in a diary.
 But I took a long break from writing due to my responsibilities.
 It’s not that I am a professional writer, but writing freed me from my stresses.